Clicky

 Adapted from Nigella Lawson’s Curry in a Hurry, Nigella Express.

 This curry is perfect for weeknights or when you find yourself unexpectedly cooking for a crowd.
-The technique is simple, yet the flavours are bright, fragrant, and satisfying.
-Adapt with your favourite proteins, vegetables, or leftovers to suit your schedule and pantry.
+Simple technique, bright flavours, and adaptable with whatever proteins, vegetables, or leftovers you have on hand.

 Quick Weeknight Tips: